KatherineMichel/python-and-django-resources/README.md

 https://github.com/vstinner/pysandbox/

-https://twitter.com/webology/status/1161660263269052422 | ✨ Jeff Triplett ✨ on Twitter: "👇 Keep in mind, that having support for Django 2.0, 2.1, etc does not mean that you have to lose support for Django 1.11.
+https://twitter.com/webology/status/1196469384253972482 | 🍂 Jeff Triplett 🍂 on Twitter: "🚀 Django 3.0 is expected to launch in December 2019, and RC 1 was released today for anyone who wants to try it out or update your test suites to start testing against it.
+I recommend updating your projects to note what's changed. https://t.co/nx7QvsUy4R" / Twitter https://twitter.com/webology/status/1161660263269052422 | ✨ Jeff Triplett ✨ on Twitter: "👇 Keep in mind, that having support for Django 2.0, 2.1, etc does not mean that you have to lose support for Django 1.11.
 So getting your project ready for Django 2.x does not mean you have to switch from 1.11 until you are ready.
 You can have both. https://t.co/IfmaQr0Oog" / Twitter https://twitter.com/webology/status/1161644230277828613 | ✨ Jeff Triplett ✨ on Twitter: "🎉 Yesterday, I had the pleasure of upgrading @simplworld's Games API to Django 2.2 and Python 3.7 from Django 1.11 for @WhartonLearning.
 Since the project is open source, I can share my pull request and you can see what it took. https://t.co/H0yesMbjjC" / Twitter